fh295/fh295.github.io/index.md

 In a less-than 30 min read I explain v simply [Why Transformers are *Obviously* Good Models of Language](https://drive.google.com/file/d/1Z4raW0RRzGIvHeXtCRb0xjRil_4KBkWE/view?usp=sharing).

-If I was headmaster I would make this compulsory reading for anyone hoping to build language-based applications that human users value.
+I hope this is useful reading for anyone hoping to build language-based applications that human users value.
 <br/>

 ## Recent work from the Grounded Language group at DeepMind